 Well Sh*t

 She didn’t ask us to memorize Plato.
-She asked us to wake the hell up.
+Instead she asked us to wake the hell up.
+Not an easy job to teach a couple of young pretentious students who think they know more then they really do.

 Until I blurted: "I don’t know."